Why should you add fiber optic transillumination (FOTI)

 When asked what design features dentists look for most in transillumination instruments, one of the top requests was for a compact and portable design (3).
 It’s compact, pen sized design with an ergonomic grip makes the Titan Transilluminator the perfect hand-held FOTI instrument.
 With a magnetically coupled light guide cable, there is no binding and the instrument can easily be manipulated to any angle for accurate tooth diagnoses.
 Additionally, the small, portable and rechargeable light engine can easily move from room to room in a multiple room practice.

 Another request made by dentists was for a transillumination instrument that has a reasonable cost (3).
-The autoclavable Transilluminator is economically priced at $29.95.
+The autoclavable Transilluminator is economically priced at $39.95.
 Supplying your practice with several for your daily needs is very inexpensive.
-Disposable replacement light guides run at a mere 33¢ each.
+Disposable replacement light guides cost a mere 33¢ each.

 FOTI is a must in every dental practice.
 FOTI as a diagnostic aid is pain free, non-invasive and simple to use with no risk to the patient and has been shown to be more effective than radiographs for many diagnoses.
 The Titan Transilluminator is a cost effective, portable and compact FOTI instrument.
 It is designed for optimal visualization with a light guide tip that emits high intensity light providing ideal conditions to diagnose.
 Start using FOTI in all of your examinations today to improve your practice and give the best to your patients.